 Keeping the translation consistent, accurate, precise, and culturally appropriate is the biggest challenge of app localization.
 Especially when you are targeting multiple regions at the same time.
 Translations with linguistic, logical, and cultural errors can have an adverse impact on your user experience.
 Similarly, it is crucial to maintain a consistent brand voice, terminology, and style in all markets.

 Translating your app may appear as a simple process of altering the language of your app, but it is more complicated than you think.
-You may have heard examples of many big brands making stupid translation mistakes, like KFC.
+You may have heard examples of many big brands making reckless translation mistakes, like KFC.
 So, you better contact a reliable mobile app localization service provider that follows a proper translation quality assurance process.

 App Localization ROI Is Hard to Measure